No borders, just horizons – only freedom -Amelia Earhart

 While we made it to Switzerland a number of times this winter to ski the upper part of Zermatt, various attempts to reach the historic village were foiled for different reasons.
 Epic snowfall in the Alps, combined with avalanche danger and temperatures of -10 F kept us from a full descent until this week.
 Depending on who you talk to, it is just a hop skip and a jump, or a huge hurdle.
 For us, it was both, and we were reminded of one of the things we love most about Europe.

 Europe may be small geographically, but it is special.
-Because of the (mostly) borderless union, tourists can drive, fly, bike, walk and SKI into a completely different expereince, with a different language, cuisine and set of customs, with ease.
-During our extensive road trips in Europe, our kids loved waving at the empty border guard towers as we crossed into Slovenia, France, Spain, Sweden, Portugal and beyond.
+Because of the (mostly) borderless union, tourists can drive, fly, bike, walk, and SKI into a completely different experience, with a different language, cuisine, and set of customs, with ease.
+During our extensive road trips in Europe, our kids loved waving at the empty border guard towers as we crossed into Slovenia, France, Spain, Sweden, Portugal, and beyond.